 Avoriaz Après Ski

-Avoriaz is principally a ski resort for familes, but that doesn't mean there's a lack apres ski and the resort has lots of great bars dotted around the resort and slopes for the traditional post-ski refreshment.
+Avoriaz is principally a ski resort for families, but that doesn't mean there's a lack après ski and the resort has lots of great bars dotted around for the traditional post-ski refreshment.

 Since Avoriaz is all ski in/ski out accommodation, everyone skis straight into town after a day on the slopes to enjoy the après scene and all of the bars and restaurants on the hill close.